Drones

 Is the drone just being used to spy on fishermen?

 Absolutely not.
-The drone capability has been widely publicised to Industry and the wider community, furthermore, when in use the drones will be operated overtly in full view of the community by officers in NWIFCA uniform.
+The drone capability has been widely publicised to Industry and the wider community, furthermore, when in use the drones will be operated overtly in full view of the community by officers in North Western IFCA uniform.
 When used in relation to the fishing industry the drone will be used primarily as an evidence gathering tool in the detection of offences, however this will also serve to support legitimate fishers by demonstrating their compliance with regulations to the Authority and wider community, with first-hand evidence obtained through the drone deployment.

 Who pilots the drone?